 the dog days are definitely not over for luis venegas

-When Luis Venegas' boyfriend, Leo Rydell Jost, got him a French Bulldog for his birthday, the pair discovered the unconditional love that goes along with owning a pet pooch, and decided to create a magazine dedicated to the humble hound.
-Issue 1's contributors included Steven Klein, Juergen Teller and Alasdair McLellan, while Issue 2's cover quartet are shot by Peter Lindbergh, Ryan McGinley, Terry Richardson and William Wegman.
+When Luis Venegas' boyfriend, Leo Rydell Jost, got him a French Bulldog for his birthday, the pair discovered the unconditional love that comes with owning a pet pooch.
+They loved the little guy so much, they decided to create a magazine dedicated to the humble hound -- The Printed Dog.
+The inaugural issue's contributors included Steven Klein, Juergen Teller and Alasdair McLellan.
+The recently released second issue's quartet of covers were shot by Peter Lindbergh, Ryan McGinley, Terry Richardson and William Wegman.
 Aside from Dogue, this is the only magazine the canine crazy need in their lives.
-We talk puppy love with Luis Venegas…
+We talk puppy love with Venegas…

 Why did you decide to make a magazine dedicated to dogs?

-I've always liked animals in general and dogs in particular… but as a child my parents never allowed me to have my own dog, they always told me dogs needed a big house with a garden to be happy.
+I've always liked animals in general, and dogs in particular.
+But as a child my parents never allowed me to have my own dog, they always told me dogs needed a big house with a garden to be happy.
 So I forgot about it until three years ago, when my boyfriend came home for my birthday with our French Bulldog, Perri.
-I fell in love with him and realised the many magical feelings of a human-dog relationship.
+I fell in love with him and realized the many magical feelings of a human-dog relationship.
 So that's why I thought it'd be worth exploring all that in a magazine.
 In short, Perri was the muse I needed to start The Printed Dog.

 Tell us a bit about Perri…